 Here are some of the best features of this generator:

-- Preview while creating it in real-time
+- You get a preview while creating it in real-time

-11. A/B Testing to Optimize Conversions
+13. A/B Test To Optimize Conversions

 - Boost engagement and keep people browsing (and shopping!) for longer

-- Reduce bounce rates and abandoned carts
+- Reduce bounce rates and cart abandonment

 - Increase conversions